Exemplar-free Continual Learning of Vision Transformers via Gated Class-Attention and Cascaded Feature Drift Compensation: Method

 The gating mechanism is also applied to the MLP (see Eq.~\ref{eq:ViTblock}) according to:

 We call this the Gated Class-Attention Block (GCAB).
 The masks are learned during the training of task $t$ and their role is twofold: they select those activations that are used to compute the task-conditioned output and they restrict the backpropagation of future tasks, preventing changes to weights that used by previous tasks.
-Given that both $m^t_i$ and $m^t_1$ operate on the class token embedding $\theta$, we set $m^t_1=m^t_i$.
 In the experimental section, we show that good results are obtained when sharing the weights and setting $m_{QK}=m_V=m_1=m_o=m_i$, resulting in only two learnable masks $m_i$ and $m_2$.
-In Figure~\ref{fig:gating_proj} (left) we show the interaction between the masks $m_i$ and $m_2$ and the class-attention block.
+In Figure~\ref{fig:gating_proj} (a) we show the interaction between the masks $m_i$ and self-attention layer in the class-attention block.

-For each task a dedicated classifier $c^t$ is added which produces predictions $\hat y^t = W_{clf} (f^t\odot m^t_o)$ using the vector $f^t$ output from the GCAB.
+For each task a dedicated classifier $c^t$ is added which produces predictions $\hat y^t = W_{clf} (f^t\odot m^t_1)$ using the vector $f^t$ output from the GCAB.
 We perform multiple forward passes of patches extracted from the backbone $b^t$ through the decoder $f^t$ (i.e. we pass it $t$ times).
-For each pass $s$, the obtained vectors $l^s$ are then passed to the corresponding classifier $c^s$.
-The classifier outputs are then concatenated $C=[c^1,\cdots,c^t]$ and the binary cross entropy loss $\mathcal{L}_{\text{BCE}}$ is computed using the target vector.
+For each pass $s$, the obtained vectors which we denote by $f^t_s$ (and are computed with the masks $m^s$), are then passed to the corresponding classifier $c^s$.
+The classifier outputs are then concatenated $C=[c^1,\cdots,c^t]$ and the binary cross entropy loss $\mathcal{L}_{\text{BCE}}$ is computed.

 \minisection{Training.} During the training of the current task $t$ the scaling parameter $s$ from equation~\ref{eq:mask}, is scaled with the batch index: $s = \frac{1}{s_{max}} + (s_{max}-\frac{1}{s_{max}})\frac{i-1}{I-1}$, where $i$ current batch index and $I$ is the total number of batches in an epoch.
 This was found to be beneficial in~\cite{serra2018overcoming}.